OpoJack/squishiest-mon/README.md

 Only you can decide

-Thanks to [@TheoBr](https://github.com/TheoBr "Github - TheoBr") for the tutorial and inspiration.
+Thanks to [@TheoBr](https://github.com/TheoBr "Github - TheoBr") for the guidance and inspiration.

 ## Getting Started